 As odd as it might sound, the letter T was originally X-shaped.
 Its earliest ancestor was probably an X-shaped Egyptian hieroglyph, which in turn became the X-shaped Phoenician letter taw.
 Over time, this X steadily straightened, becoming more of a + shape, before the Ancient Greeks knocked the top off to create their T-shaped letter tau.
 And it’s from tau, via Latin, that T has ended up in English.

-An old medical term describing anything, like a venom or poison, that kills quickly.
-Come across anything tachythanatous, and you’ll likely need a tachyiater—a medication or medical practitioner that heals quickly.
+An old medical term describing anything that kills quickly, such as venom or poison, Come across anything tachythanatous, and you’ll likely need a tachyiater—a medication or medical practitioner that heals quickly.

 An old Cornish word meaning “slightly drunk.”